Vernon Berrangé

-Vernon Celliers Berrangé SCOT "Defender of the People" (25 November 1900 – 14 September 1983) was an eminent South African human rights advocate, criminal defence and human rights lawyer (QC).
+Vernon Celliers Berrangé (25 November 1900 – 14 September 1983) was an eminent South African human rights advocate, and criminal defense and human rights lawyer (QC).
+The South African government posthumously bestowed the Order of the Companion of O.R.
+Tambo, April 27, 2010, for his contributions to ending apartheid.

 Forebears

 Berrangé's forebears were in the third wave of French Huguenots who went to the Cape (via Holland) in 1775 and as history evolved became Afrikaners (Boers).
 The Berrangés were essentially a family of Dutch Reformed ministers, but there were also "sick-comforters," medical doctors, public servants, politicians and advocates.
 His mother was Elizabeth Theresa Krogh.
 Berrangé's maternal grandfather, Johannes C. Krogh of Danish extraction, was Special Commissioner sent from the South African Republic to Swaziland (1894 to 1898), head of the Boundary Commission that settled the border between Swaziland and Moçambique (Maputo) in 1897 and one of the Boer signatories to the "Treaty of the Peace of Vereeniging".

 Family

 Berrangé married (7 March 1930) Yolande Viviane Brewer, née de Pierres (born 1900), who loved and supported him in all ways for 50 years until her death (1980).
 They had one son, Jevan Pierres Berrangé (b.
 1931, d.
 2018); a daughter Gelda Frances Berrangé (b.8 February 1927, d.
 2015), and a son Eric Brewer (b.
 15 June 1921, d.
 30 March 2010) from their respective earlier marriages.